Mission and Editorial Policies

 Studies should include adequate control conditions/groups, have adequate statistical power, and avoid other common statistical mistakes (Makin & Orban de Xivry, 2019).

-Authors should justify their sample size(s) in the Methods section, e.g., based on an a priori power analysis or previous work.
+Authors must explicitly justify their sample size(s) in the Methods section, e.g., based on an a priori power analysis or previous work.

 Test statistics should be reported with two decimal points (e.g., t(49) = 4.28).
 In addition, exact p values should be reported for all results greater than .001 (with three decimal points for p values between .001 and .10; and with two decimal points for p values greater than .10); p values below .001 should be described as “p < .001”.
 Exact Bayes Factors should also be reported (between two to four decimal points depending on the precise BF; e.g., BF01 = .0067; BF01 = .67; BF10 = 11.58).